 A sales funnel is a multi-step, often-automated process that strategically encourages website visitors to buy whatever you’re selling.
 It’s also called a conversion funnel, highlighting the focus on converting and cultivating loyal customers who happily return to your site for more.

-To create an effective sales funnel for your business, you must first understand its general structure and options before customizing it for your brand.
+Before you can create an effective sales funnel for your business, you must first understand its general structure and options before customizing it for your brand.

 Sales Funnel Stages